 Cultured vegetables are a popular source of probiotics in many parts of the world.
 The most popular varieties are Sauerkraut and Kimchi, popular in Germany and Korea respectively.
 Sauerkraut and Kimchi are made from fermented vegetables, mostly cabbages.
 They also help in digestion as they are high in enzymes.
 In some parts of the world, pickles are made from vegetables, which are also great sources of probiotics.

 Kombucha originated in Japan over 2,000 years ago and is a fizzy, fermented form of black tea.
 It is rich in probiotic content as it contains a high amount of good bacteria.
 It is also known to detox the liver and its antioxidant properties enhance the overall well-being of an individual.
-However, Kombucha tea is not
+However, Kombucha tea is not recommended for people who have problems with candida.

 Now, you know what to eat to keep your belly safe and sound.
 With prebiotics and probiotics helping you line your gut with beneficial bacteria, your physical and mental health is largely in check.